paulburgess1357/LeetNeoCode/README.md

    - **[LuaRocks](https://luarocks.org/)** – `sudo apt install luarocks`
    - **[magick](https://github.com/leafo/magick)** Lua rock – `luarocks --local --lua-version=5.1 install magick`

+Image support is optional.
+If your terminal does not support images or you don't want them, a text placeholder will be used instead.

 ### Automated Setup (Optional)

 The plugin includes scripts to automate dependency installation.
 These helper scripts will guide you through installing all necessary components for image support: